shlomsky/fs/wp-content/plugins/search-and-replace/readme.txt

 == Changelog ==
+= v2.6.3 (10/10/2011) =
+* filter for return values, html-filter
+* add belarussian language

+= v2.6.2 (09/11/2011) =
+* change right object for use the plugin also on WP smaller 3.0, include 2.9
+* add function search and replace in all tables of the database - special care!

+= v2.6.1 (01/25/2011) =
+* Feature: Add Signups-Table for WP MU
+* Maintenance: check for tables, PHP Warning fix

 = v2.6.0 (01/03/2011) =
-* Feature: add an new search for find strings
+* Feature: add an new search for find strings (maybe a new way for search strings)
 * Maintenance: small changes on source

 = v2.5.1 (07/07/2010) =